MarkPhamm/Learn-Airflow/README.md

 * **timeout:** The maximum time (in seconds) the sensor will wait for the condition to be met before failing.
 * **soft_fail:** If set to true, the task will not fail the DAG if the sensor times out.

-Example: Below is a simple DAG with two tasks.
-The first task employs the S3KeySensor, which waits for a file to appear in an AWS S3 bucket.
+Example: The first task employs the S3KeySensor, which waits for a file to appear in an AWS S3 bucket.
 Once the file is detected, the subsequent task loads the file into a Snowflake table.

+# Deferrable Operators & Triggers
+By default, sensors work in 'poke' mode, which worker slot continuously allocated, even if the task is inactive or in sleep mode.
+Schedule allow worker slot at fixed interval.
+More worker slot means higher cost

+**`Deferrable operators`** are designed to suspend their execution and completely free up the worker slot when they need to wait for a condition to be met.
+While in a suspended or deferred state, they do not occupy a worker slot, allowing for more efficient resource utilization.
+For instance, if you have 100 sensors, each would typically occupy a worker slot, leading to a one-to-one mapping.
+However, with deferrable operators, a single trigger can manage multiple sensors asynchronously, efficiently handling up to 100 sensors simultaneously without consuming individual worker slots for each one.

+# Trigger vs Sensors
+* **Sensors** are a type of operator that continuously check for a certain condition to be met before allowing downstream tasks to proceed.
+They are typically used for scenarios like waiting for a file to appear in a specific location, a database record to be updated, or an external API to become available.
+Sensors operate in 'poke' mode by default, which means they periodically check the condition at defined intervals (poke_interval) until the condition is satisfied or a timeout occurs.
+This can lead to inefficient resource usage, as each sensor occupies a worker slot while it is active.

+* **Triggers**, on the other hand, are part of the deferrable operators in Airflow.
+They allow tasks to suspend their execution and free up the worker slot while waiting for a condition to be met.
+This is particularly useful for optimizing resource utilization, as it enables a single trigger to manage multiple conditions asynchronously without consuming individual worker slots for each one.
+When the condition is met, the trigger wakes up the task, allowing it to continue execution.